kaisalb/SWU/README.md

 ## Main Tool: `kabastCSVprocessing.py`

-This script processes match data exported from SWU-DB or Karabast (in CSV format) to generate comprehensive win rate reports and visualizations.
+This script processes match data exported from Karabast (in CSV format) to generate comprehensive win rate reports and visualizations.

 ### Features